 How natural sunlight affects art and how the optical characteristics of SPD smartglass can help to reduce light damage on fragile materials.How to Protect Art from Sunlight Using Smart Glass

-How smart glass can reduce light damage on fragile art, antiques and luxury items, at the same time allowing exhibition in photopic vision.Natural Light In Museums
+How smart glass can reduce light damage on fragile art, antiques and luxury items, at the same time allowing exhibition in photopic vision.Price Traceability In The Art World

 This article discusses lighting strategies for museums, galleries and private collections bringing daylight for improved sustainability.Art in the Age of Analytics